Elliott R. Corbett: Marriage to Alta Rittenhouse Smith

 Elliott Corbett and Alta Rittenhouse Smith married in Portland on September 1, 1909.
-She was born 10 June 1886 in Portland, Oregon, and died 9 September 1976 in Portland, aged 90.
+She was born on June 10, 1886 in Portland, Oregon, and died on September 9, 1976 in Portland, aged 90.
 She was the daughter of Albert T. Smith (1833-1913) and Laura Rittenhouse (1852-1928) who moved to Portland in 1870.
 They built the first house in Portland Heights at what is now SW Carter Lane and Vista Avenue and gave Portland Heights its name (after their house The Heights).

-Alta graduated from the Portland Academy in 1904 and was a 1908 honours graduate and Senior Councillor of Smith College at Northampton, Massachusetts.
+Alta graduated from the Portland Academy in 1904 and was a 1908 honors graduate and Senior Councillor of Smith College at Northampton, Massachusetts.
 After graduation and before her marriage, she became a teacher.
 That was an early manifestation of her life-long interest in education and to furthering women's and civil rights.

-Oregon Journal editorial Alta Corbett: True Civic Leader

-The Oregon Journal published an Editorial after her death on 13 September 1976: